thoughtspot/thoughtspot.github.io/_complex-search/create-bulk-filter.md

 application such as an email or cells from an Excel or Google Sheets spreadsheet.

-1. When viewing a table, select multiple cells by clicking and dragging.
+1. In table view, select multiple cells by clicking and dragging.
-2. Right click and choose **Copy to Clipboard**.
+2. Right click and choose **Copy to clipboard**.

      ![]({{ site.baseurl }}/images/bulk_filter_copy_to_clipboard.png "Copy to the Clipboard")

-3. Click the **Filters** icon in the column header.
+3. Hover over the column header you want to filter, and click the **three-dot icon (ellipses)** icon.

 4. Choose whether you want your bulk filter to **Include** or **Exclude** values.